LuisDHuante/Starman/readme.md

-# STARMAN: Worldwide Flight Visualization & Solar Flare Alert System
+# STARMAN: Worldwide Flight Visualization
 ## Affiliation

 Final Project for the Distributed Computing 2022-2 class, taught by Dr. Victor de la Luz at the _National Autonomous University of Mexico_ (UNAM), in its  National School of Superior-Level Studies, _Morelia_ Campus (ENES Morelia), as part of its _Bs. in Information Technologies applied to Science_ career plan.